-Everyone has chosen to do true-color deep sky imaging for their final project.
-You have already learned in Lab 7 how to take a process a deep sky image using one filter (the Luminance filter).
-This write-up explains how to extend that to processing of color images (images taken with the red, green and blue filters-otherwise known as R, G and B filters).
+This write-up explains how to process color images (images taken with the red, green and blue filters - otherwise known as R, G and B filters).
 Figure 1 shows a spectrum of the R, G and B filters, and the luminance filter (brown curve).
 The y-axis is the transmission (the percentage of light that is allowed through).
 The curves are quite flat, letting about 90% of the light through, but only over a restricted range of wavelengths corresponding to the colors red, green and blue.
 The luminance curve shows that all of the colors are allowed through that filter, but ultraviolet and infrared are not allowed through.

 The idea behind color imaging is to take images in each of these filters and then combine them in a true-color form that computers use.
 This is a good conceptual match to how computers display an image, since any color can be broken into its "primary" colors of red, green, and blue.
 Computers can use separate information in red, green and blue to form a color image.
 Our goal is to make high-quality color images using these filter images.
 One obvious method is to take the best possible image in each of the colors, with full spatial resolution and good signal-to-noise ratio, and then use the red filter image to drive the red part of your computer display, the green filter image to drive the green part of the display, and the blue filter image to drive the blue part of the display.
 This is called and RGB image.
 However, the problem with this is that it requires long time exposures in each of the filters, at full spatial resolution.
 Instead, astronomers have developed a more effective method called LRGB, which utilizes the RGB images at lower spatial resolution and generally lower total signal to noise, while using a high-quality luminance (L) image to determine the brightness and "shape" of the color.
-The RGB images are taken at lower resolution for two reasons: (1) Lower-resolution images combine pixels for better signal-to-noise ratio.
-A 2x2 binned image has four times the signal because it uses four pixels, and 2 times the noise because noise increases as the square-root of time, e.g. Lab 3.
+The RGB images are taken at lower resolution for two reasons: (1) Lower-resolution images combine pixels for better signalto-noise ratio.
+A 2x2 binned image has four times the signal because it uses four pixels, and 2 times the noise because noise increases as the square-root of time, e.g. Lab 2.
 Thus, a 2x2 image has twice the signal-to-noise ratio as a 1x1 image of the same exposure time.
 (2) Color information generally does not change as sharply in the image as brightness.
 A star-forming cloud is generally red while a galaxy spiral arm may appear blue, and even though the features may change on small spatial scales, the color of the features does not.

 Therefore, one can take adequate color information with a smaller investment in time, and spend more exposure time on the more critical luminance (brightness) information.